NANDHUMADHU4/Arbitrary-Precision-Calculator/README.md

 EXAMPLE EXECUTION

-To compile and run this project, you need a C compiler (GCC recommended) ./a.out
+To compile and run this project, you need a C compiler (GCC recommended)

+./a.out

 Enter input (num1 operator num2) : 6464667478339292928272 + 7774747746363637383393030

 Result : 7781212413841976676321302

 Do you want to continue (y/n) : y

 Enter input (num1 operator num2) : -65464646467438383833847474 - 676733373738352424353

 Result : -6546532320812122186271827

 Do you want to continue (y/n) : y

 Enter input (num1 operator num2) : 63535435363894242584849 * 53434353678333

 Result : 339497492434119088964292717305376717

 Do you want to continue (y/n) : y

 Enter input (num1 operator num2) : 6464647484838625363737 / 6363633

 Result : 1015873713150746

 Do you want to continue (y/n) : n

-CONTRIBUTING
-Contributions are welcome!
+CONTRIBUTING  :   Contributions are welcome!
 If you have suggestions, bug reports, or want to contribute improvements, please submit a pull request.

-CONTACT:
-For any inquiries or feedback, feel free to contact NANDHU MADHU via email at nandhumadhu142@gmail.com.
+CONTACT   :   For any inquiries or feedback, feel free to contact NANDHU MADHU via email at nandhumadhu142@gmail.com.